-- Projected usable surface water contents between 24 and 30 months without inflow into the dams on May 1 (see Figure 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate abnormal and prolonged dryness. - Service-area precipitation indicates abnormal and prolonged dryness. - Other water suppliers are preparing to respond to the dryness. - News media are sending messages that imply drought may be pending. - Customers believe a Water Scarcity and its corresponding actions are appropriate. - Elected officials are suggesting the City of Windhoek adopt a Water Scarcity or similar response.
+- Projected usable water supplies correspond to Category B (See Table 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate abnormal and prolonged dryness. - Service-area precipitation indicates abnormal and prolonged dryness. - Other water suppliers are preparing to respond to the dryness. - News media are sending messages that imply drought may be pending. - Customers believe a Water Scarcity and its corresponding actions are appropriate. - Elected officials are suggesting the City of Windhoek adopt a Water Scarcity or similar response.